cffls/matic-docs/docs/maintain/validate/run-validator.md

 * `22`- For the validator to be able to ssh from wherever they are.

 ## Migration

 Bor 0.3.0 and Heimdall 0.3.0 uses new CLIs and path standards.
 It is recommended to set up everything from a new machine.
-However, if you still want to perform upgrade on existing node, you need to follow one-time migration steps outlined below.
+However, if you still want to perform an upgrade on existing node, you need to follow the one-time migration steps outlined below.
 If you are installing everything from a new machine, you can skip this section.

 - Stop existing heimdall and bor services